 Prssident P tterson Writes letter to

-s. ..
-Swift, and tel s of th: comfort of modern
+t.
+Swift, and tel s of the comfort of modern

-ocean travel, and pays tribute to toe kind attention
+travel and nave tribute to tee kind attention

-given him by officers and men, and said "we felt a
+by officers uno men, and said "we felt a

-have Lad on some of tha reputed ";royhounds of
+have Lee on ' --; reputed ";royhounds of

 Prof. Patterson